aemami1/home/content/lab/lablist.md

 # Research

-The Brock NLP lab is dedicated to developing **trustworthy, generalizable, transparent, and fair** natural language processing tools capable of understanding, reasoning, and producing human-like text.
+The Brock NLP lab is dedicated to developing **generalizable, transparent, and fair** natural language processing tools capable of understanding, reasoning, and producing human-like text.
 Our research spans multiple facets of AI, with a particular focus on three key areas:

 ### 1. Bias Detection and Mitigation in Large Language Models (LLMs)